Published: July 1, 2017

 The rapid development of mobile technologies has revolutionary changed the healthcare sector.
 In today’s article we are going to discuss one of such changes - doctor appointment apps.
-Keep on reading to learn:

 Mobile technologies are not only about entertainment.
 Of course, it’s cool to chat with friends using Snapchat or Facebook, experience a new level of gaming with Pokémon Go or watch favorite drama series in the Netflix app.
 But there is one thing that is, I guess, more important: mobile apps can impact and even change different spheres of our life.
 And healthcare is one of them!